Human rights in the Imperial State of Iran: Postmortem

-Historians evaluations of Shah's human rights record have been kinder than contemporary accounts.
+Historians' evaluations of Shah's human rights record have been kinder than contemporary accounts.
 An estimated 380, not 15,000 demonstrators were killed during the June 1963 demonstrations in Iran, some of them armed.
 A report commissioned (but not published) by the Martyrs Foundation found the total killed in clashes between demonstrators and the Shah's army/security forces during the fourteen months from October 1977 to February 1979 to be not 60,000 but 2781.
 In reference to the "60,000" figure, the military historian Spencer C. Tucker notes that "Khomeini's regime grossly overstated the revolution's death toll for propaganda purposes".
 Tucker explains that the consensus of historians regarding estimated deaths during the Iranian Revolution (from January 1978 to February 1979), numbers between 532 and 2,781.

-Instead of thousands killed by Israeli mercenaries in Jaleh Square on Black Friday, it now appears 84 were killed by troops who were Iranian but from a Kurdish region (speaking Kurdish not Hebrew).
+Instead of thousands killed by Israeli mercenaries in Jaleh Square on Black Friday, it now appears 64 to 94 were killed by troops who were Iranian but from a Kurdish region (speaking Kurdish not Hebrew).
 According to the historian Abbas Amanat: